bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # Only available for touch pins 0, 1, and 2.
 Returns boolean if the pin
     # is touched
     pin.is_touched()
+    # Only available for touch pins 0, 1, 2 and on micro:bit V2 also the logo.
+    # Sets the touch mode.
+Value can be either RESISTIVE or CAPACITIVE
+    pin.set_touch_mode(value)

 Except in the case of the pins marked **V2**, which offers the following API::